advocates-close-new-york/home/README.md

 As such, in the first instance, we would like corporations to act reasonably, predictably and, most of all, honorably.
 So, not in a filing cabinet in Delaware but on actual hardware.
-It should be able to speak for itself, including as to its relationships with others.
+It should be able to speak for itself, and including as to its relationships with others.
 It should have its own representatives and it should be effective in the exercise of command and control functions in respect of those representatives.

+Second, a corporation should act like a person in respect of its business dealings, including in complex environments.

 ==== Alternate.
 To review.  ====